 You were asked to sign your citation at the time you received it.
 By signing the citation you made a “promise to appear” in court on the date indicated at the bottom of your citation.
 If you violate your written promise to appear at court; this is called a “failure to appear” (FTA) and you can be found guilty of a misdemeanor.
 If you fail to appear or pay your citation on or before the scheduled date, you may be assessed an additional civil assessment fee in the amount of $300 plus a $15 fee for DMV.
 Your case may be referred for collection and the court can issue a warrant for your arrest.
 A failure to appear hold may also be placed with DMV on your driver’s license which could result in your license being suspended.
 You may also be prevented from renewing your car’s registration.

 If you have a financial hardship and can show that you are unable to pay the full amount for the offenses on your traffic ticket, you may request the court to consider your ability to pay.
-You must explain your financial situation to the court in person or fill out the Can’t Afford to Pay Fine: Traffic and Other Infractions, TR-320 form along with the Court Order, TR-321 form and return them to the court with a self-addressed stamped envelope. .
+You must complete the Can’t Afford to Pay Fine: Traffic and Other Infractions, TR-320 form along with the Court Order, TR-321 form and return them to the court with a self-addressed stamped envelope.
 If you appear in court and plead “guilty” at arraignment, you may request the court consider your ability to pay in reducing the fine to be paid.
 If you plead “not guilty,” after a court trial and conviction, you may request the court consider your ability to pay in deciding the fine ordered for the offenses.
 (Veh.
 Code, section 42003 (c)).
 Once the court determines your ability to pay you can ask it to reconsider if your financial circumstances change.

 If you received a parking citation in Sierra County contact the Treasure / Tax Collector at (530) 289-3286 or for more information on how to pay the citation online go to the Sierra County Central Collections page.